 Hathor is the Egyptian Goddess of fertility and plenty.
-She was also known as the celestial cow, often depicted with the head of a cow or the or horns of a cow with a solar disc which represents the sun.
+She was also known as the celestial cow, often depicted with the head of a cow or the horns of a cow with a solar disc which represents the sun.

-Hathor is celebrated in November where festivals are held in her honor.
+Hathor is celebrated in November when festivals are held in her honor.
 Hathor was once so loved that she was served by 61 priestesses in her sacred temple.
 Hathor was petitioned with assistance in creating personal abundance.

-Invoke this Goddess through communal rituals to bring you and your tribe abundance of whatever it is you're seeking from her.
+Invoke this Goddess through communal rituals to bring you and your tribe an abundance of whatever it is you're seeking from her.
 If you're feeling stuck she can help you to find your creativity and to have fun for no reason at all.

 3. Goddess Isis